Secure your seat today and take heart at ZERO TO THREE's Virtual Annual Conference 2021. Registration closes this Friday, October 22.Register Now

 State Initiative articles discussing infant and early childhood mental health – ZERO TO THREE’s State Initiatives is a collection of articles highlighting innovative actions states have taken to improve wellbeing for infants and toddlers.

-Using Medicaid To Help Young Children and Parents Access Mental Health Services: Results of a 50-State Survey, National Center for Children in Poverty, updated March 2017 – This brief examines states’ use of Medicaid as a key source of funding for early childhood mental health services.
+How States Use Medicaid to Cover Key Infant and Early Childhood Mental Health Services - Results of a 50-State Survey (2018 Update), National Center for Children in Poverty, November 2018 – This brief examines states’ use of Medicaid as a key source of funding for early childhood mental health services.

 Infant and Early Childhood Mental Health Consultation (IECMHC) Toolbox, The Center of Excellence for IECMHC, 2017 – This toolbox includes planning tools, guides, videos and other resources to support IECMHC efforts in states, tribes and communities.
 The Center of Excellence is funded by SAMHSA.
 The content of the toolbox is being piloted in 14 states and tribal communities through technical assistance provided by the Center of Excellence.

 Supporting Social and Emotional Competence in Infants and Young Children in RTT-ELC States – The Pyramid Model and Other Initiatives, Early Learning Challenge Technical Assistance Program, January, 2015 – This report describes how states with Race to the Top Early Learning Challenge grants have used the Pyramid Model for Supporting Social Emotional Competence in Infants and Young Children and other projects states have designed to support social and emotional competence in infants and young children.